The 12 Best Angular Books of 2021 (In-Depth Review)

 Angular book factor #1 - Book Reviews

 What are others saying about the book you're considering buying?

 In this article I'll only suggest books with good reviews.
 All the others I whacked out and refused to consider.

-If you've never built an Angular application then save yourself some time and don't crack open a book about Angular design principles.
-Instead begin with a book for Angular beginners.
+If you've never built an Angular application then save yourself some time and don't crack open a book about Angular design principles or advanced Angular concepts.
+Instead, begin with a book for Angular beginners.

 On the other hand, if you've got some experience with Angular then invest in a book that explores advanced Angular topics.

 That being said, let's take an eagle-eye look at the top 12 Angular books.

 - 16 chapters